NFL DFS picks, lineups, daily fantasy strategy for Ravens vs. Dolphins on 'Thursday Night Football'

 Top NFL DFS picks, lineups, stacks for Dolphins vs. Ravens

-One of Kaylor's top DFS picks for 'Thursday Night Football' is Ravens running back Derrick Henry.
+One of Kaylor's top DFS picks for 'Thursday Night Football' is Ravens running back Derrick Henry, who has an over/under of 89.5 rushing yards.
 The former Alabama standout signed with the Ravens in 2024 and delivered a massive output in his first season in Baltimore, carrying the ball 325 times for 1,921 rushing yards and 16 touchdowns while averaging 5.9 yards per carry.
 His physical style and durability remained elite even after turning 30, showcasing several long runs and a dominance after contact that reinforced his Hall of Fame trajectory.

 In 2025, Henry continues to be a major factor in Baltimore's offense, though his workload has slightly decreased.
 Through six games, he has totaled 88 carries for 439 yards (5.0 yards per carry) and four rushing touchdowns.
 While those numbers are below his 2024 peak, he remains one of the most respected and productive power backs in the league.
 See who else to roster right here.